fermga/TNFR-LFS/docs/tutorials.md

 Use the Markdown output to brief engineers or paste the JSON artefacts into notebooks for further processing.

+### Deploy detection calibrations {#deploy-detection-calibrations}

+When the detection calibrator produces bespoke thresholds, copy the generated ``detection.yaml`` into the ``config`` directory of the pack that the CLI will consume.
+A pack rooted at ``packs/factory`` must therefore expose ``packs/factory/config/detection.yaml`` so ``--pack-root packs/factory`` resolves the overrides automatically.
+If the calibrator emits several candidates it will report their absolute paths; pass the selected file via ``--detection-config`` or the equivalent API keyword to bypass the default search order.

 ## Next steps

 Continue with the [advanced workflows](advanced_workflows.md) to learn how to